nasa/isaac/dense_map/geometry_mapper/readme.md

 careful choice to be made for the last one.
 Images for the desired camera must be present in the bag file at the the specified topic.

-The haz_cam must be included among the camera types and camera topics as it is necessary to build the mesh.

 ## With simulated data

-When working with simulated data, the flag
+The geometry mapper works with any simulated cameras not having distortion.
+It was tested to work with simulated images for ``sci_cam``, ``haz_cam``, ``heat_cam``, and ``acoustics_cam``.
+It does not work with ``nav_cam``, which has distortion.

+The flag:

     --simulated_data

-should be passed to this tool.
-Also, the sci cam image topic option should be:

-    --sci_cam_topic /hw/cam_sci

-It is not necessary to produce or pass in a sparse map with simulated data.
-The nav cam and the camera information provided by the value of `ASTROBEE_ROBOT` will be ignored.
-Instead, camera poses and information will be read from

-    /sim/haz_cam/pose
+should be passed to the geometry mapper.
+The sparse map is not necessary, no localization will take place, and intrinsics information, camera transform, and timestamp offset will not be read from the robot configuration file.
+Instead, it is expected that each simulated camera, for example ``sci_cam``, will provide, in addition to an image topic, the topics

     /sim/sci_cam/pose
     /sim/sci_cam/info

-For this operation it is suggested to pick a portion of the bag where the images face the wall as much as possible, so one may need to change the `-start` and `-duration` values.
-That will result in the best possible output.

-With simulated data the geometry mapper interface requires the nav_cam info to be populated as part of the ``--camera_types``, ``--camera_topics``, and ``--undistorted_crop_wins`` options, but no data is read and no textured nav cam mesh is generated as of the current time.
+having the pose and intrinsics of each camera image.
+These should be recorded in the bag (see more on recording earlier in the document).

+It is assumed that the simulated images are not distorted.
+In particular, ``nav_cam``, which has fisheye lens distortion, is not supported.

+Example of running the geometry mapper with simulated data:

+    export ASTROBEE_RESOURCE_DIR=$ASTROBEE_SOURCE_PATH/astrobee/resources
+    export ASTROBEE_CONFIG_DIR=$ASTROBEE_SOURCE_PATH/astrobee/config
+    export ASTROBEE_WORLD=iss
+    source $ASTROBEE_BUILD_PATH/devel/setup.bash
+    source $ISAAC_WS/devel/setup.bash
+    python $ISAAC_WS/src/dense_map/geometry_mapper/tools/geometry_mapper.py \
+      --ros_bag data.bag                                                    \
+      --camera_types "sci_cam"                                              \
+      --camera_topics "/hw/cam_sci"                                         \
+      --haz_cam_points_topic /hw/depth_haz/points                           \
+      --output_dir data_dir                                                 \
+      --verbose

+It is important to check for the correct name for the camera image topic passed to ``--camera-topic``.
+As mentioned earlier, for haz_cam the name will not follow the above convention.

 ## Running the streaming mapper